 Solitude has always reigned as one of the holy grails of backpacking: We all dream of finding that lonely campsite deep in the wilderness with an amazing vista, or hiking for miles or days encountering few or even no other people on the trail.
 But reality often conflicts with expectations for many backpackers when they discover that the dream trip they’ve been anticipating for months was apparently a dream trip for an awful lot of other people, too.

 But the truth is that there are many ways to find backcountry solitude because the odds work in your favor: Most wilderness trails have few or no people on them most of the time.
 The search for solitude is less a needle-in-a-haystack conundrum and more a matter of thinking outside the box: You simply have to understand where and when to look for it—and stop thinking like everyone else thinks.

-I’ve learned the tricks for finding solitude described in this story over three decades (and counting) and thousands of miles of backpacking as Northwest Editor of Backpacker magazine for 10 years and many years running this blog.
+I’ve learned the tricks for finding solitude described in this story over more than three decades (and counting) and countless thousands of miles of backpacking, including spending 10 years as Northwest Editor of Backpacker magazine and even longer running this blog.
 Following these practices, I have enjoyed surprising degrees of solitude even on popular trails in major national parks like Yosemite, Grand Teton, Mount Rainier, Glacier, Zion, the Grand Canyon and Great Smoky Mountains, and others, as well as in wilderness areas, mountain ranges, and desert canyons across America.

 I believe these tips will work for you, too.